Jekwwer/common-docs/STYLEGUIDE.md

 This style guide ensures consistency, enhances clarity, and aligns with the project's goals.
 By following these conventions, we make the repository easier to navigate, extend, and maintain.

+## Acknowledgments

+- This project follows a customized version of the [Conventional Commits][conventional-commits] specification to ensure clear and consistent commit messages.

 [conventional-commits]: https://www.conventionalcommits.org